Mental-Noise/Axon/README.md

-# WORK IN PROGRESS

-Do not use for now!

 # Mental Noise - Axon - MIDI to CV Eurorack module

 This repository contains the code and schematics (EasyEDA format) for the Mental Noise - Axon Eurorack module converting MIDI commands to CV signals you can use to control your Eurorack synth.